-Used in jewelry for centuries, natural diamonds are among the earth’s most precious gifts.
+Used in jewellery for centuries, natural diamonds are among the earth’s most precious gifts.
 And now that lab-grown diamonds are also on the scene, lovers of natural diamonds want to be extra sure they are purchasing a diamond that was not manufactured in a laboratory.

 The natural diamond industry has answered the call, creating stringent supply chain protections, introducing new testing equipment and working with governments to legally define diamonds.
 It’s all in the name of protecting consumers and giving them confidence in their purchases.
 Here we explain all the ways the industry distinguishes between natural and lab-grown diamonds.

 While natural and lab-grown diamonds might look similar and have the same chemical properties, they are not identical.
-“The vastly different conditions under which natural and laboratory-grown diamonds form leave differences at the atomic level that allow our trained staff with specialized equipment to tell them apart,” says Tom Moses, Executive Vice President and Chief Laboratory and Research Officer at the Gemological Institute of America (GIA), the 90-year-old nonprofit institute dedicated to protecting gem- and jewelry-buying consumers.
+“The vastly different conditions under which natural and laboratory-grown diamonds form leave differences at the atomic level that allow our trained staff with specialized equipment to tell them apart,” says Tom Moses, Executive Vice President and Chief Laboratory and Research Officer at the Gemological Institute of America (GIA), the 90-year-old nonprofit institute dedicated to protecting gem- and jewellery-buying consumers.
 Natural diamonds were formed deep in the earth between one and three billion years ago, and were brought close to the surface by the explosion of ancient underground volcanoes.
 Alternatively, lab-grown diamonds are created in just a few weeks.
 All top laboratories can definitively separate natural and lab-grown diamonds.

 First and foremost, there is a legal definition of the word “diamond.”
 Anytime you see the word “diamond” by itself, that refers to a natural diamond that came from the earth.
 Purveyors of lab-grown diamonds are legally required to use certain words to qualify that they are not natural diamonds.

 The Federal Trade Commission (FTC) recommends three terms be used: laboratory-grown, laboratory-created or [manufacturer name]-created; many people shorten “laboratory” to “lab.”
 The FTC requires the disclosure that a diamond is not natural to be clear and conspicuous, which means it can’t be buried in the fine print.
-The industry has its own watchdogs, including the Jewelers Vigilance Committee (JVC), which helps jewelry companies remain in compliance with the complex network of laws around the world.
+The industry has its own watchdogs, including the Jewelers Vigilance Committee (JVC), which helps jewellery companies remain in compliance with the complex network of laws around the world.
 Tiffany Stevens, CEO and General Counsel of the JVC, says, “The FTC’s mission is to protect the American consumer from deception in all industries.
-Since our industry is so much more complicated than many others, they take a special approach to make sure that the average person who doesn’t have a science degree or a jewelry education can easily understand what they’re purchasing.”
+Since our industry is so much more complicated than many others, they take a special approach to make sure that the average person who doesn’t have a science degree or a jewellery education can easily understand what they’re purchasing.”

 If you are ever confused by the language a brand uses, it’s a sign you should dig deeper into the diamond’s origins before making a purchase or buy from a different company.
 “If you have a funny feeling, something seems too good to be true or you feel like someone is trying to confuse you, they probably are,” she says.
 “It’s better to take your time.
 Any legitimate company will communicate with you multiple times, whether that’s in person or online.
 If anyone is trying to rush you or bring a sense of urgency to things, trust your gut feeling.”

 Reputable retailers that sell natural and lab-grown diamonds, such as Blue Nile, do a great job of distinguishing between them.
-Even when Nordstrom sells lab-grown diamond jewelry, it uses the term in the product name, description and details, making it impossible to miss.
+Even when Nordstrom sells lab-grown diamond jewellery, it uses the term in the product name, description and details, making it impossible to miss.

 The industry uses many steps to keep natural and lab-grown diamonds separate through every step of the supply chain.
 When transporting stones, many companies have a vertically integrated supply chain, use tamper-proof packaging and check every stone they acquire with a Diamond Verification Instrument or a third-party laboratory, regardless of the accompanying certificate.
 Cutting and polishing facilities that work with both natural and lab-grown diamonds often have separate rooms and workers dedicated to each type of stone.
 And, of course, many companies exclusively work with either natural or lab-grown diamonds.

-Stevens notes that the industry jumped into action as soon as lab-grown diamonds entered the jewelry market in the early 2000s, and has been refining its processes ever since.
+Stevens notes that the industry jumped into action as soon as lab-grown diamonds entered the jewellery market in the early 2000s, and has been refining its processes ever since.
 “This is not a new issue that we are trying to figure out,” she says.
 “There are a lot of legal and supply-chain mechanisms in place to protect the industry and ultimately consumers from getting the wrong goods.”

 Companies that sell both natural and lab-grown diamonds have stringent processes to keep natural and lab-grown diamonds separate throughout the supply chain, including cutting, polishing and setting.
 Companies that exclusively work with natural diamonds focus on testing and ensuring that a lab-grown diamond never crosses its threshold.